kushagrakeshav20/freshersbatch-oct16/README.txt

-Assignments is based on html
+Assignments is based on css
-Created new file of html
+Created new file of css
+add some css file